Helping our Community Reduce

 Learn more about the state initiative>>

-During the next 18 months, county residents will be hearing and learning more about three preventable hospitalizations: bacterial pneumonia, urinary tract infections (UTIs) and chronic obtrusive pulmonary disease (COPD).
-From 2005-2009, adult residents (18+) of Texas received $31,926,978,628 in charges for hospitalizations that were potentially preventable; $159,959,609 of those charges were in Tom Green County.
-Hospitalizations for the conditions are called “potentially preventable,” because if the individual had access to and cooperated with appropriate outpatient healthcare, the hospitalization would likely not have occurred.
+Preventable hospitalization is also very expensive.
+From 2005-2009, adult residents (18+) of Texas received $31,926,978,628 in charges for hospitalizations that were potentially preventable; $159,959,609 of those charges were in Tom Green County alone.
+Hospitalizations for such conditions are called “potentially preventable” because if the individual had access to and cooperated with appropriate outpatient healthcare, or had taken the proper steps to help prevent the disease in the first place, the hospitalization would likely not have occurred.

 The Tom Green County Partnership for Better Health was formed as a part of a state initiative to help raise awareness and help prevent potentially preventable hospitalizations.
 The TGCPBH receives state funding, as well as support from our partners within the community.
 The partnership is coordinated by the Tom Green County Treasurer, Dianna Spiker.
 To learn more about the partnership, our mission, and Dianna Spiker, please click on the link below.

 The partnership is comprised of healthcare organizations, hospitals, non-profits, advocacy, and outreach groups in the Concho Valley.
 Without the continued support of our partners we would not be able to achieve our goal of reducing preventable hospitalization.
 While we feel as though we have already made a difference in our community, we are always looking for new partners to join our cause.
 If your organization is interested in joining the Tom Green County Partnership for Better Health, please click on the link below.